Sour Cream Chicken Enchiladas

 Instructions

-• White Enchilada Sauce: Melt butter in a large sauce pan over medium-high heat.
-Add serrano and jalapeno peppers and saute until soft, about 3 minutes.
-Add the garlic, cooking for 30 seconds.
+• Melt butter in a large sauce pan over medium-high heat.
+Add the serrano and jalapeño peppers and sauté until soft, about 3 minutes.
+Add the garlic, cooking for 30 seconds more.

 • Stir in the flour and let cook for 2 minutes.
 Slowly whisk in the chicken broth until smooth and bring mixture back to a low boil.

-• Pour the sauce over the enchiladas, top with leftover cheese, and bake for 25 to 30 minutes, until the cheese is melted and sauce is bubbling.
+• Pour the remaining sauce over the top of the enchiladas.
+Sprinkle the top with leftover cheese.
+Bake, uncovered, for 25 to 30 minutes, until the cheese is melted and sauce is bubbling.
+Let enchiladas rest for 5 minutes to set up, then serve immediately!

 Video